-Abidjan which was initially a fishing coastal village, developed economically after the construction of the Vridi Canal in 1951.
-The canal which connected the port and the lagoon to the sea led to many economic and commercial changes, making Abidjan a major trading sea port for European inland goods.
-This development also led to a tremendous growth in the city's population which doubled up after erection of the canal.
+Abidjan, which was initially a coastal fishing village, developed economically after constructing the Vridi Canal in 1951.
+The canal connecting the port and the lagoon sealed many economic and commercial changes, making Abidjan a major trading seaport for European inland goods.
+This development also led to tremendous growth in the city's population, which doubled up after the erection of the canal.

-A developing country, Côte d’Ivoire's main source of income comes from its export of crops such as coffee, cocoa, and timber.
-But a major drought in 1983-1984 and a decrease in prices of these crops led the country into an economic turmoil.
-The country has tried to come out of its dependency on agriculture by diversifying into other sectors, yet 60% of the population is reliant on agriculture.
+A developing country, Ivory Coast's primary source of income comes from its export of coffee, cocoa, and timber.
+But a significant drought in 1983-1984 and reduced prices of these crops led the country into economic turmoil.
+The country has tried to eliminate its dependency on agriculture by diversifying into other sectors, yet 60% rely on agriculture.

-The people of Abidjan have benefited from the Urban Master plan which has failed in many other African countries.
-But the migration of rural people and those from poor neighboring countries continue to bend the city's economy.
+The people of Abidjan have benefited from the Urban Master plan, which has failed in many other African countries.
+But the migration from rural areas and poor neighbouring countries continue to bend the city's economy.

-Abidjan is located on the Ébrié Lagoon and so water supply has never been a problem, but disposing of industrial and sewage waste has polluted the Lagoon.
-Even if the city's drainage system is considered to be among the best, it is not been able to keep pace with the growth of the city.
+Abidjan is located on the Ébrié Lagoon, and industrial and sewage waste disposal has polluted the lagoon.
+Even if the city's drainage system is considered among the best, it cannot keep pace with the city's growth.

-To reduce pressure on Abidjan's economy, political decentralization program was started in the 80’s.
-The program included creation of medium sized towns with good facilities to lure youngsters away from the city.
-Decision of shifting the capital to Yamoussoukrou, has also been a part of this plan.
-But even today, Abidjan prominence in the economic and commercial sector is much more than Yamoussoukrou.
+To reduce pressure on Abidjan's economy, the political decentralization program was started in the 1980s.
+The program included the creation of medium-sized towns with modern facilities to lure youngsters away from the city.
+The decision of shifting the capital to Yamoussoukro has also been a part of this plan.
+But even today, Abidjan's prominence in the economic and commercial sector is much more than Yamoussoukro.